galaxyproject/training-material/topics/metagenomics/tutorials/general-tutorial/tutorial.md

 In metagenomics, information about micro-organisms in an environment can be extracted with two main techniques:

 - Amplicon sequencing (or 16S rRNA/rDNA), which sequence only on the rRNA/rDNA of organisms
-- Whole-genome sequencing (WGS), which sequence full genomes of the micro-organisms in the environment
+- Whole-genome shotgun (WGS), which sequence full genomes of the micro-organisms in the environment

 In this tutorial, we will introduce the two types of analyses with the general principles behind and the differences.
 To go deeper in such analyses, we recommend to check our detailed tutorials on each analysis.